Buchanan State Forest

 DCNR’s Bureau of Forestry is in the process of revising the Buchanan State Forest Resource Management Plan (SFRMP).
 A district-level state forest management plan is written for each of the bureau’s 20 forest districts across the state.

-Citizens may view the newest draft version of the Buchanan SFRMP (PDF).
+Citizens may view the newest draft of the Buchanan SFRMP (PDF).
 Citizens also may express their views by completing an online survey.

 2018 Management Activities